NEW CHILD'SPACE VIENNA TRAINING!

 - Learn the specifics of the way that parents and babies co-regulate.

 Chava is one of Dr. Moshé Feldenkrais’ first students.
-She is an experienced teacher and has served as educational director in 30 four-year Feldenkrais Professional Training Programs in Israel, Germany, the United States, and the UK.
-Chava developed the Child’Space approach and has a private practice in Tel Aviv.
-For the first time ever, Dr. Chava Shelhav is coming to Vienna to conduct the first Child’Space training here.
+She is an experienced teacher and trainer and has served as educational director in 30 four-year Feldenkrais Professional Training Programs in Israel, Germany, the United States, and the UK.
+Chava developed the Child’Space - a unique approach of developmental coaching that applies Feldenkrais theory to working with babies and their caregivers.

-She will teach alongside her team of trainers and experts who will be invited for lectures.
+Chava Shelhav and Ortal Goldshmid will teach alongside a team of highly regarded trainers and experts who will be invited for lectures.

 Dates & Times